What is a VPN?

 2 years – $2.91 (Billed $69.95 every 2 years)

 This Private Internet Access review found a few surprising things.
 Although the speeds are pretty fast, it is down to the fact they use 128-bit encryption by default compared to 256-bit encryption.

 This can be changed, but it slows down your connection.
 Private Internet Access UK comes with a built-in malware blocker and kill-switch.

 The service misses split tunnelling, which is included in other options and allows you to choose programs that use the VPN and ones that don’t.

 - Country – Romania

 This CyberGhost VPN review takes a look at one of the most popular VPN’s around, especially for new users.
-It comes with plenty of device support and offers plenty of features which are easily accessible from their slick, user-friendly interface.
+It comes with plenty of device support and offers plenty of features that are easily accessible from its slick, user-friendly interface.